EvaGarciaAlvarez/infectious-diseases-toolkit/provenance/general_provenance.md

 ### W3C PROV
 [W3C PROV](https://www.w3.org/TR/prov-overview/) is a general purpose standard for provenance information.
 The standard suggests expression of provenance in terms of entities, activities, agents, and their mutual relations.
 The standard’s data model is realised in different serialisations, including the [PROV-O ontology](https://www.w3.org/TR/prov-o/), which have been extended for various domains.
 In addition to the [PROV primer](https://www.w3.org/TR/prov-primer/) and the [PROV Book](https://www.provbook.org/) gives a detailed introduction to using PROV.
-There are currently two major implementations for handling the data model: Java implementation ([ProvToolbox](https://github.com/lucmoreau/ProvToolbox)) and Python implementation ([prov library](https://pypi.org/project/prov/)).
+There are currently two major implementations for handling the data model: Java implementation ({% tool "provtoolbox" %}) and Python implementation ({% tool "provpython %}).

 ### The Common Provenance Model
 The [Common Provenance Model](https://doi.org/10.1038/s41597-022-01537-6) (CPM) is an extension of W3C PROV that aims to provide advanced support for the integration of provenance information from heterogeneous multi-organizational environments,, where documented objects pass through several organisations.
 This may include, for instance, a scenario where a sample is acquired and processed in a clinical environment, passed to a biobank for storage, used as an input to generate data (eg, omics or image data) in a laboratory, and these data is later processed in computational infrastructures (e.g. to train AI models).
 In particular, it provides guidelines for the representation of domain-independent provenance information, to which domain-specific provenance information can be attached in a prescribed way.